ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Analysis

-In this scenario involving two technical students, the attacker, like over 40% of stalkers [(SPARC - Stalking Infographic, 2022)](https://www.stalkingawareness.org/wp-content/uploads/2022/04/General-Stalking-Infographic.pdf), is an acquaintance.
-Both attacker and victim are familiar with and use tracking accessories.
-The attacker is using multiple accessories with a plan to incorporate more into their strategy.
+In this scenario involving two technical students, the Attacker, like over 40% of stalkers [(SPARC - Stalking Infographic, 2022)](https://www.stalkingawareness.org/wp-content/uploads/2022/04/General-Stalking-Infographic.pdf), is an acquaintance.
+Both Attacker and Victim are familiar with and use tracking accessories.
+The Attacker is using multiple accessories with a plan to incorporate more into their strategy.

 | Attacker Profile | Grapefruit |
 | ------------- |------------|